Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

     - Suppose you have an element that you would like to interact with but you do not want it to affect the layout of your web page.
     - move the element out of the viewport
 5. clip-path:

 [from here](https://www.sitepoint.com/five-ways-to-hide-elements-in-css/)

+## Event emitter
+### When to use it?
+* If when a certain event happens, we have to deal many type of manipulation for that event’s result, then it is better to use the event emitter pattern.
+Instead put all functions inside an event callback, we subscribe all the function to that event, when the event happens, we emit the event!

 # React-Redux
 ## Redux Basic
 * There are two aspects that React does not solve well, one is code structure and other is communication between components.
 Therefore, we have Redux(before it, is Flux).